Color: Flash Orange/White-Turkish Sea

 Widths available: D-standard (reviewed), 2E-wide and 4E- extra wide

-Because a lot has changed on the Japanese brand’s premium cushioned shoe.
+A lot has changed on the Japanese brand’s premium cushioned shoe.
 Just a few months ago, we were taken by surprise when the Kayano 21 felt softer than Nimbus 16 – that didn’t make any sense at all, given the pecking order of supposed softness.

 This year, the Nimbus 17 restores a much needed balance by being softer, much softer than Nimbus 16.
 And that’s what the Nimbus was always supposed to be; the plushest riding neutral in Asics’ lineup.